How to Buy Gold in Europe: The 3 Best Ways to Invest in It

 Nothing beats having the actual physical gold in your hands.
 Gold bars and coins are referred to as bullion, and they come in different sizes and shapes.
 You can hold it, feel how heavy it is, and store it wherever you think is safe.
 The best thing is that it’s not hidden away in some computer code in your brokerage account; it’s right there in front of you.

-Read more: Best gold dealers in Europe
+Read more: The best online gold dealers in Europe

 For true gold bugs, physical gold is the only way to go.
 From the Lydian Lion and the Roman aureus to the Byzantine solidus and Venetian ducat, in their minds, gold (and silver) has always been a tangible insurance policy against the unknown.
 Investors like real gold because they can storage it however they want.
 While it’s a high-density metal, it’s still mobile in modest quantities and can be hidden or taken with you in the event of an emergency.
 Its existence is not dependent on electricity or the internet.
 It’s the ultimate “offline money”.